NL-AMS-DTC-ANALYTICS/ask-emily-ai/frontend/README.md

 # Frontend
-This is the React frontend for the BidBot project.
-It is a web application that allows users to upload proposals, RFPs and chat with BidBot.
+This is the React frontend for the Emily project.

 ## How to run
 ### Prerequisites